 “Oh!
 I’m so rude!”
 The strange woman extended a gloved hand.
 “I’m Louise Bonnefoy!
 It’s a pleasure to meet you!”

-Gabrielle accepted the gesture and then the pen and paper Louise offered her.
+Familiar name—though Gabrielle couldn’t place it.
+She accepted the gesture and then the pen and paper Louise offered her.
 “Gabrielle Law.”
 She quickly signed her name and handed the items back.
 “Nice to meet you too, Miss Bonnefoy.”

 Louise stared at the autograph in admiration.
 “Oh, Argo is so amazing!
-First I come across a guild master, then a gang of tattoo artists—”
+First I come across a guild master, then a gang of tattoo people—”

 “Argo?”
 Gabrielle did a double-take.